Employment Solutions vs Company Formation

 - Can hire both domestic and foreign staff, and the agency will deal with visa, etc. where necessary.

 - Many agencies can hire and base staff in the Greater China region, not just the mainland.

 Hiring staff through an agency / Employer of Record is very straightforward.
 Domestic employees can often be brought on within a few days, foreign employees will take longer when visas are required (approximately two months).

-Employees can in theory be located anywhere in China.
-Office arrangements can be made through the agency or separately through a serviced office provider, or staff are able to work independently / from home.
+Employees can, in theory, be located anywhere in China.
+Office arrangements can be made through the agency or separately through a serviced office provider, or staff is able to work independently / from home.

 Hiring staff using a WFOE

 For a company to hire staff itself a legal entity is needed.
 The most common, and flexible, independent setup for a foreign company is a WFOE structure (Wholly Foreign Owned Enterprise).